Groups & Outreach

 This amateur theatre group began officially in 1991 and since then many wonderful productions have been staged including Godspell, Fiddler on the Roof, The Wiz, You’re a Good Man Charlie Brown, Mousetrap, Arsenic and Old Lace, Bye Bye Birdie, and South Pacific.

-Parishioners and friends from ages 3 to 70+ have been participated in the Players group.
+Parishioners and friends from ages three to seventy-plus have been participated in the Players group.
 Since the first performance, over 130 individuals have been involved in all phases of production from acting to music, set building, costuming, lighting, and many other behind the scenes jobs.
 St. John’s Players has a place for everyone interested in theater or related arts.
-For information email Nick Bradford at email@example.com.
+For information email Nick Bradford at firstname.lastname@example.org.

 This walking group will be a "no reservation needed, come as you are, low commitment, bring a friend, family member (or your dog), no cost, leave the politics and gossip behind" sort of posse you can count on.
 The Trekkers will take off each Tuesday evening at 5:35 (p.m.) sharp from the Saint John's labyrinth (west wide of the church) for a "figure eight" walk through our wonderful nearby neighborhoods.
 The walkers conclude at the church about 6:40 p.m.